shelleyhoover/upp465example/README.md

 Repository Example for Class

-ELC map, for showing how to create an HTML CSS file, and embed an ArcGIS online map.
+Early learning center map.
+This example is for the UPP 465 course to show how to create an HTML CSS file, embed an ArcGIS online map, and upload and share via github.